ellaqezi/strata-hadoop/Cassandra/Cassandra.md

 ```
 * configuration in cassandra.yaml file
     * every node has this file
-    * you can disable hinted handoff
+    * you can disable hinted handoff, which is enabled by default
     * a node will store a hint by default for 3 hours, may be changed
 * replication will typically not occur on the same physical rack
 * Datacenters: split spark cluster from cassandra cluster